coderefinery/train-the-trainer/_episodes/01-intro.md

 ### Carpentries audience

-The Carpentries is primarily concerned with **novices**.

-It aims to teach computational **competence** to learners through an applied approach, avoiding the theoretical and general in favor of the practical and specific.
+The Carpentries aims to teach computational **competence** to learners through an applied approach, avoiding the theoretical and general in favor of the practical and specific.

+**Learners do not need to have any prior experience in programming.**  One of the major goal of a Carpentry workshop is to raise awarness on the tools researchers can learn/use to speed up their research.

 By showing learners how to solve specific problems with specific tools and providing hands-on practice, learners develops confidence for future learning.

+> ## Novices
+> We often qualify Carpentry learners as **novices**: they do not know what they need to learn yet.
+A typical example is the usage of version control: the Carpentry `git` lesson aims to give a very high level conceptual overview of git but it does not explain how it can be used in research projects.
+{: .callout}

 ### CodeRefinery audience

-In that sense, CodeRefinery differs significantly as we assume our audience already write codes and we aims at teaching them **best software practices**.
+In that sense, CodeRefinery differs significantly as we assume our audience already write codes and we aim at teaching them **best software practices**.

-Our target audience is a **competent practitioner** writing codes on a regular basis but that usually does not have a good overview of **best software practices**.
+Our learners usually do not have a good overview of **best software practices** but are aware of the need to learn them.
+Very often, they know the tools (git, jupyter, etc.) we are teaching but have difficulties to make the best use of them in their software development workflow.

-Whenever we can, we direct **novices** to Carpentries workshops.
+Whenever we can, we should direct learners that do not have sufficient coding experience to Carpentries workshops.

+> ## Competent practitioners
+> We often qualify CodeRefinery learners as **competent practitioners** because they already have an understanding of their needs.
-*Novices* and *competent practitioners* will be more clearly defined in the [next section](../02-teachingstyle).
+> *Novices* and *competent practitioners* will be more clearly defined in the [next section](../02-teachingstyle).
+{: .callout}

 ---